Highlights & Special Events

 Collaboration and Engagement Opportunities

 Will this be your first Annual Assembly?
-Are you a new member of AAHPM?
-Then please join us at a reception Wednesday, March 20 from 4:30 - 5:30 pm, prior to the Opening Reception to meet other new members and leaders.
+Are you a new member of AAHPM or HPNA?
+Then please join us at a reception Wednesday, March 20 from 5:15-6 pm, prior to the Opening Reception to meet other new members and leaders.
 It's a great way to make contacts in a smaller, intimate setting.
-Rooms will be listed in the 2024 conference app.

 Exhibit Hall